kakalasek/Omega_Network_Classifier/README.md

 Cesnet Nemea-pytrap documentation - https://nemea.liberouter.org/doc/pytrap/index.html
 All other modules used are also a part of the NEMEA project
 Training script for decision tree algorithms from Mgr.
 Mykyta Narusevych - *I decided not to publish this script here*
 Scripts from Python for Data Science course from Netacad FEL - *I cant publish those scripts here*
+Build a neural network in Python multi class classification - https://medium.com/luca-chuangs-bapm-notes/build-a-neural-network-in-python-multi-class-classification-e940f74bd899

 # Known Bugs and Imperfections